Datadigilab/datadigilab.github.io/docs/Math exams/CMI/CMI entrance exam.md

 credit: cmientranceexam.in

 ## Collaborative learning sessions
 These sessions aim at collaborative learning for CMI entrance exam.
 We will discuss theory as well as practice questions together via online meets.
 Please mail me along with a screenshot of one time joining fee of Rs.
-499. I am planning 2 meets every month till the exam starting from 13th March 2022.
-Join now!
+499.

 ### Payment option
 Payment must be sent to the UPI address given below.
 Please send me an email with the transaction number or a screenshot so that I can link your payment to your email ID.
 Thanks for contributing!